RoboDK/Plug-In-Interface/PluginAppLoader/README.md

 Icons
 =====

 Having an image with the same name as the script will automatically load the image as the action.
-Supported image types include SVG, PNG, JPG and ICO (in that order of preference).
+Supported image types include SVG, PNG, JPG and ICO (in this order of preference).

 Settings.ini